andrea-sdl/work-hats-book/00-preface/00-preface.md

 This book is written in small chapters.
 There is no real order, so feel free to skip and go back as much as you want.

-There are four main sections each one on a different subject area, although you'll easily notice that the boundaries between each subject are small and sometimes the topics can belong to many of the areas.
+You'll easily notice that the boundaries between each subject are small and sometimes the topics can belong to many of the areas.

-As such, read it as you please.
+As such, read it as you please, by opening at random, skipping pages, whatever you like.
+Just like life, this book has no specific rules.

 ## What are Work Hats?